Dan Selec - Founder / Chair / CEO

 Morgan Boardman - Director

-Morgan currently serves as Client Development Director at Ketchum.
-Ketchum has helped raise more than $13 billion for nonprofit clients.
-Morgan brings over 15 years of experience in the areas of non-profit development and fundraising, including higher education, independent schools, religious organizations, healthcare, youth services, social services and cultural arts.
-Prior to joining Ketchum, Morgan assisted nonprofit organizations in developing special event silent auctions and was the president of Church Networking Services, a marketing company providing educational products to churches and independent Christian Schools.
-Morgan serves on several non-profit boards and has served on various capital campaign leadership teams.
+Morgan currently serves as Senior Vice President for RSI Stewardship (A Pursuant Company).
+RSI and Pursuant have assisted in raising over $15 Billion for nonprofit clients.
+Morgan brings over 20 years of experience in the areas of nonprofit development and fundraising, including higher education, independent schools, religious organizations, healthcare, youth services, social services and cultural arts.
+Prior to joining RSI, Morgan assisted nonprofit organizations in developing special event silent auctions and was the President of Church Networking Services, a marketing company providing educations products to churches and independent Christian schools.
+Morgan serves on several nonprofit boards, is an active member of the Association of Fundraising Professionals and has served on various capital campaign leadership teams.
 Morgan received his Bachelors in Music Education from West Texas A&M University.

 Paul Baldwin - Director/Audit Committee